incrediblecrab/apple-os-documentation/os26-intro/visionOS.md

 - **Improved Accessibility**: Enhanced VoiceOver and assistive technology support
 - **Developer Tools**: Better debugging and profiling tools for spatial applications
 - **Shared AR**: Multi-user spatial experiences and collaboration features
+- **Spatial Widgets**: Widgets that integrate seamlessly into the user's space
+- **Spatial Scenes**: Photos that come alive in the user's environment
+- **Spatial Browsing**: Enhanced Safari experience for spatial computing

+### visionOS 26.1 Updates (November 2025)
+- **Vision Pro app for iPad**: Control and interact with Vision Pro from iPad
+- Performance improvements and bug fixes
+- Enhanced collaboration features

 ## Getting Started